Susan Andrew, MSW, LICSW

 abuse and harassment, social science research and psychotherapy, and termination of parental rights.

-In her psychotherapy practice, Dr. Rohrbaugh specializes in survivors of trauma, alternative families and problems
+In her psychotherapy practice, Dr. Rohrbaugh specializes in survivors of trauma, alternative families, divorce, parenting, and problems

 surrounding sexuality.
 Licensed in both MA and NH, Dr. Rohrbaugh is the author of the highly acclaimed "Guide to Child Custody Evaluations: Mental Health and Legal Perspectives";